 Effects of Static Stretching on Repeated Sprint and Change of Direction Performance

-One article on PainSci cites Beckett 2009: Quite a Stretch
+One page on PainSci cites Beckett 2009: Quite a Stretch

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.